Healthy soils are fundamental to rural living and food production.

 Observations and results can be used to determine management actions to improve soil health and assess differences in soil health between paddocks, farms, management practices and/or growing seasons.

-Together with the soil organic carbon information and the Soil Health Score Card, it aims to complement laboratory test results, providing real-time information on a soils physical, chemical and biological characteristics.
+Together with the soil organic carbon information and the Soil Health Score Card (see inside back cover), the guide aims to complement laboratory test results, providing real-time information on a soils physical, chemical and biological characteristics.